I. Freshwater

 Our plan originally is to drum fish until about 9 or 10am, then go crabbing/sleep for the rest of the day to rest up for an evening session on the pier.
 Noon comes around and we're still on the pier... we are breaking off sharks ever 15 minutes or so, only getting one 5' Sandtiger up to the side of the pier.
 We can see Albie Blitzes half a mile out, all the while jigging the shit out of 11" specks.
 It was feeling really good to be in a place where there was so much life in the water.
 I don't know about James but I was incredibly delirious, finally we decide it's time to leave and on our way out I stop and tell James we have to take 2 casts right here in the wash.
 I throw out the pink zoom fluke and 2nd cast get bit, it would turn out to be a 17" Speck.
 Specks have a special place in my heart, for years I would fish the backbays of NJ hoping to catch a speck, but never did, never one over 12" at least.
 Their silver flesh covered in black spots, with a blue-green hue that glistens in the sunlight makes them one of the prettier inshore fish.
 That one fish gave me a renewed energy, and after that it was off to the grocery store and the tackle shop.
 We spent some money on some bullshit and hit the bridge to try to catch crabs.

-2 crabs and a Seagull I had to
+2 crabs and a Seagull I had to get a picture with |

 In Closing